CA Intermediate Course May 2026: Subjects, Registration, Fees & Study Plan

 FAQs

-What is the registration fee for CA 2025?
+What is the CA Intermediate Course May 2026?

-The CA Intermediate course consists of six papers divided into two groups.
-Group I includes Paper 1: Advanced Accounting, Paper 2: Corporate and Other Laws, and Paper 3: Taxation.
-Group II includes Paper 4: Cost and Management Accounting, Paper 5: Auditing and Ethics, and Paper 6: Financial Management and Strategic Management.
+The CA Intermediate Course May 2026 includes Advanced Accounting, Corporate and Other Laws, Taxation, Cost and Management Accounting, Auditing and Ethics, and Financial & Strategic Management.